jython/book/chapter19.rst

           while not self.cancelled:
               do_stuff()

 Thread interruption allows for more responsive cancellation.
 In particular, if a a thread is waiting on any synchronizers, like a lock, or on file I/O, this action will cause the waited-on method to exit with an ``InterruptedException``.
-Although Python's ``threading`` module does not itself support interruption, it's available through the standard Java API, and it works with any thread created by ``threading`` -- again, Python threads are simply Java threads in the Jython implementation.
+Although Python's ``threading`` module does not itself support interruption, it's available through the standard Java API, and it works with any thread created by ``threading`` -- again, Python threads simply wrap Java threads in the Jython implementation.

 This is how you can access this functionality::

-  from java.lang import Thread as JThread # so as to not confuse with threading.Thread
+  from java.lang import Thread as JThread
+  # avoid naming conflict with threading.Thread

   while not JThread.currentThread().isInterrupted():
       do_stuff()